 Mixing essential oils like peppermint and lavender into vinegar cleaning solutions can leave spaces smelling lovely after the initial vinegar smell has faded.
 Essential oils are like plants’ fragrances on steroids.
 By distilling or extracting the naturally occurring oils (AKA terpenes) from the stems, leaves, roots, or bark of a plant, we can harness their olfactory power in our own homes.
 These terpenes are volatile organic compounds, meaning they evaporate quickly into the air, giving us that pleasant whiff of peppermint or lavender as we clean.
 These terpenes can also provide us a mega-boost of cleaning power.
 Certain essential oils, like wild orange or lemon, contain the infamous limonene.
 Limonene is a proven degreaser, so much so that it’s included in most brand name stove top degreasers!
 Getting started with essential oils is so easy and fun.
 They even make starter packs for essential oil newbies.
 My own personal favorite essential oil mixes are listed below with the DIY options, but feel free to experiment with essential oils and find a combination your own nostrils love.

 The next point I want to make is that when using the DIY option for your dishwashing detergent, glasses come out a bit cloudy when done if you have hard water.
+What do we use to combat things like mineral buildup from hard water?
+Acidic cleaners!
 Using vinegar in your rinse dispenser can negate some of the cloudiness.
 You can always give your glasses a quick rinse before you drink out of them too.

 Reusable Cleaning Supplies